kevinmulot/OC-P8-Todolist/CONTRIBUTING.md

 * Give a title as clear and short as possible.
 * Describe the problem clearly.
 In the case of a bug, give as many details as possible about your environment (OS, PHP version, extensions ...) and describe the steps to reproduce the bug.
-* Use the bug or feature label for your problem
+* Use the bug or feature label for your problem.

 ## The instructions